 - Jug or small bowl - for mixing the sauce ingredients

-- Sharp knife - for chopping the chillies, ginger and spring onions/scallions.
+- Sharp knife - for chopping the chilies, ginger and scallions.

 - Garlic crusher - for crushing the garlic into very small pieces.
 If you don't own a garlic crusher you can use a knife to finely chop the garlic.